COMPOST > ORGANIC

 - Untreated cardboard or paper.

 - Green leafy material (from organically grown garden plants)

 - Kitchen scraps (again, organic)

-An bought organic compost/ potting soil can contain a wide range of ingredients, balanced to provide exactly what growing plants need.
+A bought organic compost/ potting soil can contain a wide range of ingredients, balanced to provide exactly what growing plants need –

-Dalefoot composts are most made up of potash rich bracken.
-Herdwick sheep’s wool is also added for water retention and slow release nitrogen.
-They are peat free and contain no green waste.
+Dalefoot composts are mostly made up of potash rich bracken.
+Herdwick sheep’s wool is also added for water retention and slow-release nitrogen.
+They are peat-free and contain no green waste.

 Fertile Fibre composts contain certified organic coir.